-Cecilia Yen Koo Professor, Professor of Operations, Information, and Decisions, The Wharton School
+Cecilia Yen Koo Professor; Professor of Operations, Information and Decisions; Professor of Management

 Decision making, deception and trust, negotiations